EdgeCaseBerg/sn/ch2.md

 The apartment silent, Remy sat and rubbed his temples while he finished his breakfast.
 Clark's enthusiasm was overwhelming sometimes, especially in the morning.
-An alarm from his room interupted Remy's thoughts
+An alarm from his room interupted Remy's thoughts, and started him out his chair.
+Scuffling down the hallway, he shut off the alarm and glanced out the window.